Support Home Game Builder Components Guide

 Muted

-Whether to play the video muted (muted videos will always autoplay).
+Toggling this setting on can help with getting videos to autoplay successfully.
 Autoplay means that, when instructed to, Gorilla will try and play the video without any direct action from the participant.
 Usually, browsers will prevent this from happening on videos that have audio.
 So, if you had a video unmuted, and set to play from the start or after a fixed amount of time using Trigger - Active, the browser may block it from playing.
 However, if you have the video set to be muted, then Gorilla triggering the video to play (rather than the participant) should be allowed.

 Max Plays